phipleg/pymlp/README.md

 # pymlp
 Multilayer perceptron in Python with MNIST digit classification and Reuters Topic classification example.

-Implementation of a multilayer perceptron with stochastic gradient descent applied on the cross-entropy cost function with L2 regularization.
+Implementation of a multilayer perceptron with stochastic gradient descent applied on the cross-entropy cost function plus:
+ - Momentum
+ - Dropout

 Requirements:
  - python2